oliverbebber/BandBCampaigns/README.md

 ## Core

 ### The Call Came from Inside the Network
-*A scneario based on the Ubiquiti Breach.
+*A scenario based on the Ubiquiti Breach.
 Is your team ready for an insider threat attempting to extort you that also happens to be on your Incident Response Team?*

 [Scenario Guide](https://github.com/AntiSyphon/BandBCampaigns/blob/main/Call%20From%20Inside%20the%20Network/Call%20From%20Inside%20the%20Network.md)